khyathibalusu/Predictive-Analytics-Case-Studies/STA_380_-_Take_Home_-_Question1-3_Final.md

 ```
 ## There is a 5% probability that we are loosing -5131.329 USD with an aggressive portfolio
 ```
-### As stated, Monte-carlo simulation of 5000 samples was done and the VAR for the above portfolio at a 5% level for a 20 day period was found to be -5076USD.

 ### **Portfolio2: 'Safe portfolio'**
 ### The Golden butterfly is a portfolio developed by Tyler, an anonymous developer of https://portfoliocharts.com/ that gained some traction, in the investment circles as an alternative to Ray Dalio's 'All Weather Portfolio'.
 Although the author claims the Golden Butterfly is suited for wealth accumulation over all time frames, the heavily weighted bonds and commodity would make this ideal for managing retirement account.
 This would qualify as a Safe portfolio and the expected VaR value is less than the 1st portfolio.
 Below's the distribution for Golden Butterfly.